Adding Old Hard Drive to New Computer in Windows 10 Easily

 Wrapping things up

 Adding an old hard drive to new computer is not as difficult as you think.
-With the help of AOMEI Backupper, you just need to connect the drive in the right place, and it will help you move everything on the old hard drive to hard drive in the new computer easily and quickly.
+With the help of AOMEI Backupper, you just need to connect the drive in the right place, and it will help you move everything from the old hard drive to the hard drive or SSD in the new computer easily and quickly.